Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 Cloud Kitchens and Ghost Kitchens

 Cloud kitchens don't have dine-in customers, but that doesn't mean they're risk-free.
 The liability exposure is different, not absent.
-Delivery riders, suppliers, and maintenance workers all enter your premises.
-And food poisoning claims apply regardless of whether the customer ate in your kitchen or at their home.
+Delivery riders, suppliers, and maintenance workers all enter your premises, and food poisoning claims apply whether the customer ate in your kitchen or at home.

 | Cloud Kitchen Risk | Details |